awsdocs/aws-lambda-developer-guide/doc_source/configuration-aliases.md

 **To create an alias**

-1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.
+1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.

 1. Choose the name of a function\.